Visual cognition in multimodal large language models: Methods

 \subsection{Code}

 The open-source models were installed per the instructions on their related Github or Huggingface repositories and evaluated on a Slurm-based cluster with a single A100.
 For the results reported as GPT-4V, we used the public ChatGPT interface and the OpenAI API, specifically the November 2023 release of \texttt{gpt4-vision-preview} model which is available via the completions endpoint.
+For CLAUDE-3 we used the Anthropic API.
 Code for replicating our results is available on GitHub (\href{https://github.com/lsbuschoff/multimodal}{github.com/lsbuschoff/multimodal}).
 All models were evaluated in Python using PyTorch \cite{paszke2019pytorch}.
 Additional analyses were carried out using NumPy \cite{harris2020array}, Pandas \cite{reback2020pandas}, and SciPy \cite{2020SciPy-NMeth}.
 Matplotlib \cite{Hunter:2007} and Seaborn \cite{Waskom2021} were used for plotting.
+Bayesian mixed effects models were computed using brms \cite{buerkner2017brms} in R \cite{rteam2021r}.